FlameInBrainSerj/project_news_graph/README.md

 ```
 # bot/.env

-# Need to be created using BotFather
+# Needs to be created using BotFather
 BOT_TOKEN=your_bot_token

 DB_HOST=db